Frequently Asked Questions

 Why can't I be an independent student?

-The two types of student status (dependent and independent) are regulated in legislation within the Higher Education Act, and require that students meet specific conditions for independent status.
+The two types of student status (dependent and independent) are regulated in legislation within the Higher Education Act of 1965, and require that students meet specific conditions for independent status.
 These conditions appear on the FAFSA and the Renewal FAFSA and require the student meet at least one of the following conditions listed on Step three of the FAFSA Form, before being considered as an "independent" student.

 If you have unusual circumstances that you feel make you Independent, even though none of the criteria applies to you, please contact the Office of Financial Aid to discuss your situation.